TheMiningPickaxe/DaVinci-Resolve-Converter/README.md

 # DaVinci-Resolve-Converter
 A script you can run if you have FFMPEG installed which converts all files in a folder of your choosing to a codec & audio format which DaVinci Resolve Studio can read.
+Either run it as a .sh file, or simply copy-paste in Konsole.

 Specifically, it converts to h.265, and .WAV.
 This was all vibe-coded with Gemini 2.5 Flash and GPT-OSS-20b.
 Here are its features: